 Prostate cancer is also a slow-growing cancer, and if caught early by screenings, can be easier to treat.

 “Men need to have a conversation about prostate cancer screenings with their doctors,” Dr. Rascoe said.
-“In my practice, many of the men will say, let’s check it.
-And once we get the results back, then we kind of individualize [their care].
-We say, ok, it’s a little abnormal so we want to keep watching that or aggressively pursue getting a biopsy.”
+“Once we check it and we get the results back, then we kind of individualize their care from there.”

-Finding something abnormal on a screening can be scary, which is probably why seven percent of men say they are afraid of finding out something is wrong with them.
-But Dr. Rascoe said it is easier to prevent illness then it is to cure it.
+Finding something abnormal on a screening can be scary — 7 percent of men say they are afraid of finding out something is wrong with them.
+But Dr. Rascoe said it is easier to prevent illness than it is to cure it.